Here are a few answers to some of the most common queries our valued customers have;

 Should I buy 3mm or 5mm?

 If weight is not an issue, we recommend 5mm over 3mm as our 5mm can handle higher temperatures better for extended periods of time.
 3mm will warp when in use, but usually returns to its original state once cooled.
 If you are worried about long term warping we recommend choosing 5mm.
+We have the largest range of 5mm firepits and they are the most heavy duty on the market today.

 Why are some items downgrade/discounted/seconds?